rails/rails/guides/source/getting_started.md

 Rails also comes with built-in help that you can generate using the rake command-line utility:

-* Running +rake doc:guides+ will put a full copy of the Rails Guides in the +doc/guides+ folder of your application.
-Open +doc/guides/index.html+ in your web browser to explore the Guides.
+* Running `rake doc:guides` will put a full copy of the Rails Guides in the `doc/guides` folder of your application.
+Open `doc/guides/index.html` in your web browser to explore the Guides.
-* Running +rake doc:rails+ will put a full copy of the API documentation for Rails in the +doc/api+ folder of your application.
-Open +doc/api/index.html+ in your web browser to explore the API documentation.
+* Running `rake doc:rails` will put a full copy of the API documentation for Rails in the `doc/api` folder of your application.
+Open `doc/api/index.html` in your web browser to explore the API documentation.

 Configuration Gotchas
 ---------------------